aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/returning-the-body-to-the-soul-an-adaptation-of-moshe-ibn-makhirs-modeh-ani.html.md

 <html>
 <head></head>
 <body>
-Title: מודה אני | Returning the body to the soul: an adaptation of Modeh Ani by Moshe ibn Makhir<br />
+Title: מוֹדה אֲנִי | Returning the body to the soul: an adaptation of Modeh Ani by Moshe ibn Makhir<br />
 Primary contributor: yaqub.ibn-yusuf<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5924">http://opensiddur.org/?p=5924</a>
 <p />